 Many of the signs and symptoms of Ewing tumors are more likely to be caused by something else.
 Still, if your child has any of these symptoms, see a doctor so that the cause can be found and treated, if needed.

-Because many of these signs and symptoms are also typical of normal bumps and bruises or bone infections, Ewing tumors may not be recognized right away.
-The correct diagnosis is often made only after the child's condition does not go away or does not improve with antibiotics, at which time the bone is x-rayed.
+Because many of these signs and symptoms can be confused with normal bumps and bruises or bone infections, Ewing tumors may not be recognized right away.
+The correct diagnosis is often made only after the child’s bone is x-rayed when the condition does not go away (even with antibiotics) or gets worse.

 Medical history and physical exam

-If symptoms and/or the results of the physical exam suggest a child might have a Ewing tumor (or other tumor), more involved tests will probably be done.
+If symptoms and/or the results of the physical exam suggest a child might have a Ewing tumor (or other tumor), the doctor will do tests to find out.
 These might include imaging tests, biopsies, and/or lab tests.

-Imaging tests use x-rays, magnetic fields, or radioactive substances to create pictures of the inside of the body.
-Imaging tests may be done for a number of reasons, including:
+Imaging tests (such as x-rays, MRI scans, CT scans, bone scans, and PET scans) create pictures of the inside of the body.
+Imaging tests may be done for many reasons, including:

 - To help find out if a suspicious area might be cancerous

 - To determine the extent of a tumor or learn how far a cancer may have spread

 - To help determine if treatment has been effective